Cuberzz1725/PowerBi-Project/README.md

 # PowerBi-Project
-This Project contains analysis of Indian Smartphone market by Data Preprocessing and Visualizing through PowerBi visual Tools
+This Project contains analysis of sales of different Industries by Data Preprocessing and Visualizing through PowerBi visual Tools..
+The motive is to learn the process of Data Cleaning and Visualization using PowerBi tools which helps me to build these projects...